Losing weight is never an easy task, but trying out something like the 30 day weight loss challenge can be a good way to jumpstart your fitness goals.

 Consistency – Track Calories & Exercises for Success

-Given that each family member and friend will have their own individual diet and exercise goals based on their bodies and needs, one of the main ways you could determine a winner of this challenge is by simply tracking who is the most consistent.
+Given that each person participating will have their own individual diet and exercise goals based on their bodies and needs, one of the main ways you could determine a winner of this challenge is by simply tracking who is the most consistent.
 Consistency is key to achieving any weight loss goals at any level, but this is especially true if you or your loved ones haven’t set any weight loss goals in the past.

 This could be the main factor and guideline you set in order to win the contest since calories and exercise preferences differ.